-The Statutory Manager is authorised to increase the share capital in one or more stages on such dates and terms as it may determine, by a maximum amount of €39.575.910, in accordance with Article 7:198 of the Code of Companies and Associations and the B-REIT regulations.
+The Statutory Manager is authorised to increase the share capital in one or more stages on such dates and terms as it may determine, by a maximum amount of €39,575,910, in accordance with Article 7:198 of the Code of Companies and Associations and the B-REIT regulations.

-of publication in the Moniteur Belge (official state gazette) of the authorisation granted by the extraordinary general meeting of shareholders held on 17 October 2019, i.e. 25 November 2019.
+This authorisation is valid for five years from the date of publication in the Moniteur Belge (official state gazette) of the authorisation granted by the extraordinary general meeting of shareholders held on 17 October 2019, i.e. 25 November 2019.